On Channel Reciprocity in Reconfigurable Intelligent Surface Assisted Wireless Network: Experimental Measurements on Two Typical RISs

 The above-mentioned measurements are carried out under the condition that the control signals of RIS 1 vary dynamically from 0 V to 21 V. In the following, we present the experimental results when the employed RIS is configured by static coding patterns.
 As illustrated in Fig. \ref{FabricatedRISs}(a), identical coding pattern and gradient coding pattern are applied to RIS 1 in the reciprocity measurements, respectively.
 Among many possible coding patterns to realize coded RIS 1, identical coding and gradient coding are just two examples that we use to explore the channel reciprocity when RIS 1 is utilized in the experiment.
 The corresponding measurement results are reported in the first two large rows of Table \ref{ResultsTable}.
 We observe that the powers (amplitudes) and phases of the received signals in the uplink and downlink are extremely consistent, which unveils that the channel reciprocity still holds.
 For example, when the measurement setup is $d_1{=}$1.5 m, $\theta_1{=}$30$^{\circ}$, $d_2{=}$0.5 m, $\theta_2{=}$0$^{\circ}$ and gradient coding pattern is applied, the differences between the received powers and the received phases of the uplink and downlink are only 0.1 dB (-42.6$+$42.7$=$0.1) and 1 degree (71$-$70$=$1), respectively.
 These negligible differences are caused by the slight disturbance in swapping the RF connections during the measurements.

-The PIN-diode-based RIS 2 operating in the millimeter-wave frequency band is then employed as the RIS sample in Fig. \ref{Testbed}.
+The PIN-diode-based RIS 2 operating in the millimeter-wave frequency band is then employed as the RIS in Fig. \ref{Testbed}.
 Limited by equipment conditions, we measure and compare the uplink and downlink received signal powers when RIS 2 is configured by identical coding pattern and stripe coding pattern, respectively, as shown in Fig. \ref{FabricatedRISs}(b).
 The last two large rows of Table \ref{ResultsTable} report the corresponding measurement results.
 Once again, the received signal powers (amplitudes) in the uplink and downlink agree well with each other, which indicates channel reciprocity when RIS 2 is utilized for RIS-assisted wireless transmission.

-The experimental results reported above validate that the channel reciprocity holds in RIS-assisted TDD wireless communication systems, as long as the employed RISs are commonly designed and fabricated, and conform to the tensor identity given in equation (\ref{s2}).
-In addition, Table \ref{ResultsTable} suggests that an appropriate coding pattern can significantly increase the received signal power, which is a promising function of RIS-empowered smart radio environments.
+{\blc It is worth noting that although the wireless channel of a realistic TDD wireless network is non-stationary, an important prerequisite for channel reciprocity is that the duration of a certain uplink time slot and its corresponding downlink time slot should be shorter than the channel coherence time.
+Therefore, even though the measurements are conducted in a stationary indoor environment, the experimental results reported above are sufficient to validate that} the channel reciprocity holds in RIS-assisted TDD wireless communication systems, as long as the employed RISs are commonly designed and fabricated, and conform to the tensor identity given in (\ref{s2}).
+In addition, Table \ref{ResultsTable} suggests that an appropriate {\blc RIS} coding pattern can significantly increase the received signal power.
 Moreover, due to the channel reciprocity, the improvements of the received signal powers in the uplink and downlink are always the same.